foureyes/csci-ua.0480-spring2021-034/homework/04-bears.markdown

 * create a new handlebars template and add a call to <code>render</code> inside of the new route handler that renders the new template
     * add a form to the template with 3 <code>inputs</code> and a submit button - this is how we'll add a bear
     * All three are text fields which accepts the Image URL, Label and the Weight
-    * __Extra credit__: two of these are text fields and one is a file type which will be used to upload images!
+    * __Extra credit__ (note if you implement extra credit, you should state what you implemented in a `README.md` file: two of these are text fields and one is a file type which will be used to upload images!
 * __the form's method should be a <code>POST</code>__
 * the action of the form should be <code>""</code> or <code>/add</code> since we make the request to the same page (/add)
 * now that we have a new form making a <code>POST</code> request to a new URL, add a new route handler in __app.js__ to accept <code>POST</code> requests on the URL of <code>/add</code>